Biden aims to expand map as Trump recovers from coronavirus

 “Will be back on the Campaign Trail soon!!!" the president tweeted.

-Biden advisers say they never considered dialing back his campaigning even while the president was hospitalized, especially with Vice President Mike Pence having taken on a larger role, including at Wednesday's debate with Biden's running mate, Kamala Harris, in Salt Lake City.
+Biden advisers say they never considered dialing back his campaigning even while the president was hospitalized, especially with Vice President Mike Pence having taken on a larger role, including at Wednesday's debate with Biden's running mate, Kamala Harris, in Salt Lake City, Utah.

 “The Trump campaign continues to run their presidential campaign, and we are going to continue to run our presidential campaign," said Biden campaign senior strategist Anita Dunn.
 "Clearly, both campaigns are continuing to move forward.”